azomDev/pen/STRUCTURE.md

 - **`dev_install.sh`**: A script to set up the development environment, including dependencies and configuration settings.
 - **`linux_release_builder.sh`**: A script specifically designed to package the application for Linux distributions, preparing the necessary files for release.
+- **`linux_release_builder.sh`**: A script specifically designed to package the application for Linux distributions, preparing the necessary files for release.

 ### `release_files/`
 This directory contains compiled binaries and installation scripts for various operating systems.